vexchange/docs/src/pages/docs/v2/index.md

 ---
-title: Uniswap Documentation
+title: Vexchange Documentation
 ---

 Welcome!
-The pages that follow contain comprehensive documentation of the Uniswap V2 ecosystem.
-If you are new to Uniswap, you might want to check out the <Link to="/docs/v2/protocol-overview">Protocol Overview</Link> or <Link to="/faq">FAQ</Link> first.
+The pages that follow contain comprehensive documentation of the Vexchange V2 ecosystem.
+If you are new to Vexchange, you might want to check out the <Link to="/docs/v2/protocol-overview">Protocol Overview</Link> or <Link to="/faq">FAQ</Link> first.

-For a high-level overview of V2, see the <Link to='/blog/uniswap-v2'>introductory blog post</Link>.
+For a high-level overview of V2, see the <Link to='/blog/vexchange-v2'>introductory blog post</Link>.

 ## Getting Started